punitkumar4871/CropYeildPredictionSystem_PoweredBy_DataBricks-Azure-Ai_De-project/readme.md

-# 🌾 Crop Yield Prediction System — End-to-End MLOps Project
+# 🌾 Crop Yield Prediction System — End-to-End MLOps Project.

 This is a full-scale MLOps deployment project that predicts agricultural crop yields using a cloud-based pipeline powered by **Databricks**, **Apache Spark**, and **Machine Learning**.